Václav Havel: Václav Havel Building of the European Parliament

 In July 2017, the European Parliament opened a new building on its official Strasbourg site.
 The building was named after Havel and decorated with a bust of the former Czech president.

 Václav Havel Memory in Zagreb

-On 4 October 2016, the day before what would have been the 80th birthday of Václav Havel, his photograph was presented on the fountain in Croatian capital Zagreb.
+On 4 October 2016, the day before what would have been the 80th birthday of Václav Havel, his photograph was presented on a fountain in Croatian capital Zagreb.
 Croatian-Czech Society proposed the Václav Havel Street in Zagreb.

 Václav Havel Boulevard and memorial plaque in Kyiv

 In November 2016, Václav Havel Boulevard was opened in Kyiv, Ukraine.
 The new name has replaced the one given during Soviet era when boulevard was named in honor of the Communist politician Jānis Lepse.
 In December, First Deputy Chairman Iryna Herashchenko along with Minister of Culture of Czech Republic Daniel Herman and Minister of Culture of Ukraine Yevhen Nyshchuk opened memorial plaque in honor of Václav Havel.